BIGJRA/BIGJRA.github.io/rejuv.md

 Head up and around to the left to see the scene at the bridge.

-Next, head a bit south to enter Yui’s Ranch.
+Next, head a bit south to enter Yui's Ranch.
 Pick up the hidden *Moomoo Milk* and grab the *Brightpowder* hiding behind the tree by the barn door.
 Enter the room to the left and pick up the hidden *Moomoo Milk* and *Revive.* Talk to **Miltank**.
 If you feed it eight Sitrus Berries, it will battle you.
 Pick up the hidden *Stable Mulch* and *Moomoo Milk* in the main room, then exit the barn to the right.

-ZCell 059: Yui’s Ranch
+ZCell 059: Yui's Ranch

 <img src="/assets/media/rejuv/image61.png"
 style="width:6.63542in;height:5.01042in" />